Language selection

 Our response to the Marshall decisions

 Since 1999, the Government of Canada has continued to work on implementing the treaty right to fish, hunt, and gather in pursuit of a moderate livelihood, as set out in the Marshall decisions.
-Much has been done, including several Fisheries and Oceans Canada initiatives such as the Marshall Response Initiative, the Atlantic Integrated Commercial Fisheries Initiative, and the Rights Reconciliation Agreements process.
+Much work has been done through several Fisheries and Oceans Canada initiatives such as the Marshall Response Initiative, the Atlantic Integrated Commercial Fisheries Initiative, the Treaty Related Measures Program, the Rights Reconciliation Agreements process, the interim understandings authorizing moderate livelihood fishing during the established commercial seasons, and the Community-Based Access Acquisition Initiative.

-Over the years, through these initiatives, Fisheries and Oceans Canada has provided over $630 million to the Mi'kmaq and Wolastoqiyik First Nation communities, as well as the Peskotomuhkati Nation at Skutik, which has helped them increase their participation in commercial fisheries and contribute to the pursuit of a moderate livelihood.
+To date, through these initiatives, Fisheries and Oceans Canada has provided over $833 million to the Mi'kmaq and Wolastoqiyik First Nation communities, as well as the Peskotomuhkati Nation at Skutik, which has helped them increase their participation in commercial fisheries and contribute to the pursuit of a moderate livelihood.

-First Nations have been able to employ more community members in their fishing enterprises, increase training for these community members, and benefit from higher earnings from fishing:
+First Nations have been able to invest in acquiring access, vessels and gear, employ more community members in their fishing enterprises, increase training for these community members, and benefit from higher earnings from fishing:

 We know that more work has to be done.
 We are committed to continuing to work together with the Mi'kmaq and Wolastoqiyik First Nations and the Peskotomuhkati Nation at Skutik, to further implement their right to fish in pursuit of a moderate livelihood.